Why Do Physically Fit People Suffer From Low Iron Levels?

 - you follow a meatless diet.

 The following chart outlines the Recommended Dietary Allowance (in milligrams) for iron.

 Iron requirement also varies based on one's lifestyle (for example, high performing athletes, vegans, and vegetarians require a much higher amount of iron than the amounts outlined here).

 Eating iron-rich foods can be an effective strategy to keep your iron levels in check.
 However, it is often difficult to consume the recommended daily amount of iron this way.

 Supplementation, such as the Lucky Iron Fish, can help support your iron stores, giving your body the nutrition it needs for peak performance.

-A single use of the Lucky Iron Fish releases absorbable iron equivalent to that of a piece of steak or 2 cups of spinach.
+A single use of the Lucky Iron Fish releases absorbable iron equivalent to that of a piece of steak or 8 cups of raw spinach.